Some of the contents of the pages on this site are Copyright © 2014 NJH Music

 What you will read is based on theory, my experience with both stronger and weaker bands and my opinion.

 Music is an art, not a science.
-Much of what you read below on the topic of composing and arranging for brass bands is a personal view gained from many years playing in, conducting and writing for bands at all levels.
+Much of what you read below on the topic of writing, composing and arranging for brass bands is a personal view gained from many years playing in, conducting and writing for bands of all levels.
 Whilst there are many parts which are factual, the instrumentation for example, you will find many items here that are open to debate.
 I make no apologies for holding some views that differ from the norm, nor do I make any apologies for expressing them; to create discussion and experimentation is one of the most enjoyable aspects of being involved with music, it helps us to grow personally as well as to move the movement forward.

-I'm also going to assume that the reader either plays in, or is familiar with, brass bands.
+I'm also going to assume that the reader either plays in, or is familiar with, the British style of brass bands.
 I shall expect the reader to be able to recognise a euphonium, cornet, baritone and so on, but they may not be familiar with the instrumentation such as the number of players on parts or even what the parts are called.
 Having said that, a reader asking questions such as "What instruments does a brass band contain?"; "My tuba players can't read treble clef parts yet, I need to be able to change their parts to bass clef while they learn"; "How do I Write for a Brass Band?"; or "What musicians are involved in a brass band" should find their answer here.
 Those with little or no experience of writing brass bands will gain from this article; here you will learn how to arrange a simple hymn tune for brass band.

 Any suggestions of what you'd like to see would be appreciated.
 I will be adding musical examples later.